SitecorePowerShell/Book/working_with_sitecore_items.md

 Even better – if you assign a media item to it, it will detect that and do the right thing assigning it as a media link.

 What about fields that accept lists of items?
 We’ve got your back here as well.
-Let’s assign all children of ```/sitecore/content/``` item to the ItemList field:
+Let’s assign all children of `/sitecore/content/` item to the ItemList field:

 ```powershell
 (Get-Item master:/content/home).ItemList = Get-ChildItem 'master:\content\'
 ```
-Ok, so let’s see how our item looks in the Content editor after all the assignments that we’ve just performed:
+Ok, so let's see how our item looks in the Content editor after all the assignments that we've just performed:

 ![](http://blog.najmanowicz.com/wp-content/uploads/2014/10/image1.png)